 Population Specific Wellbeing

-As I travel around the country I am still coming into contact counsellors are just as committed and passionate in their work with students.
+As I travel around the country I come into contact with counsellors committed and passionate about their work with students.

 However, taking a step back, and reflecting on the many conversations I have had with counsellors I would suggest there is an increasingly demoralised school counsellor workforce.
 Wishing to turn my respect for the work of school counsellors into supportive action and my concern about the wellbeing of school counsellors I have developed this series of wellbeing workshops specifically designed for school counsellors and the school counselling context.